NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Remote/README.md

 ## Dates and Location

 - **Dates:** The May 12-15, 2020
-- **Location:** Your house!
+- **Location:** Your home!

 ## Registration

-The hackathon is open to the public.
+The workshop is open to the public.
 Please complete our [registration form](https://forms.gle/XmgkQhrpGrtv4MqG7) to attend the event.
 Anyone interested in NWB may request an invitation.

 ## Logistics